ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 In formula form the Transaction Fee is given as:

-**Transaction Fee = Base Fee + Execution Fee + Priority Fee**
+**Transaction Fee = Execution Fee + Data Fee + Priority Fee**

 The different components are defined as follows:

-* **Base Fee:** The minimum amount of Gas or an L2 gas equivalent unit of compute and storage consumption required to include a transaction on an L2.
+* **Execution Fee:** A fee to be paid by the Transaction Originator or Transaction Sender sufficient to cover the Layer 2 transaction fees excluding a Priority Fee and a Data Fee.

-* **Execution Fee:** A fee to be paid by the Transaction Originator or Transaction Sender sufficient to cover both the Layer 2 and Layer 1 transaction fees excluding a Base Fee, or a Priority Fee.
+* **Data Fee:** A fee to be paid by the Transaction Originator or Transaction Sender sufficient to cover the Layer 1 transaction fees, and any other transaction data fees related to non-Layer 1 data storage, and excluding a Priority Fee and an Execution Fee.

 * **Priority Fee:** Paid by the Transaction Originator or Transaction Sender to obtain a desired slot for its transaction in a new block.
 Note that the exact position of a transaction, a slot, in a new block may be determined by factors such as time-stamp, or minimization of Maximal Extractable Value (MEV) of a block in addition to a Priority Fee.
 And that MEV is defined as the maximum value that can be extracted from block production in excess of the standard block reward and gas fees by including, excluding, and changing the order of transactions in a block.

 Note that a Transaction Fee has a Transaction Fee Price which is defined in the context of this document as an L2 Gas price or a price of an L2 gas equivalent unit of compute and storage consumption.